 We’re investing heavily across our business sectors to deliver value to our customers.
 We’re bringing your goods closer to market, and you closer to your customers.
 Here’s how:

 The port is connected to every key market in North America through three Class 1 railways: CN, Canadian Pacific and BNSF and through an expansive road network.

 Investments exceeding $9 billion from governments, industry and the port authority have been made on terminal and transportation infrastructure in Vancouver’s Lower Mainland to support the improved movement of goods through the Asia Pacific Gateway.
 These projects add road, rail and terminal capacity, enhance efficiency and reliability and support the improved movement of goods through the Asia Pacific Gateway.

-The Asia-Pacific Gateway offers certainty for port customers, with unprecedented eight-year longshore labour agreements in place to March 2018.
+The Asia-Pacific Gateway offers certainty for port customers, with longshore labour agreements in place to March 2023.

 Modern equipment and an experienced workforce

 Super Post-Panamax capacity, efficient and well-equipped terminals, as well as a highly-trained and an experienced workforce allows for goods to transit through our port quickly and safely.

 Supply chain transparency